romanakhtar/Aylestone-Kings-Updated/SMTP_SETUP_GUIDE.md

 - Verify your firewall isn't blocking port 587
 - Try port 465 with `SMTP_PORT=465` (requires `secure: true`)

+### "File upload failed" or "File not found"
+- Ensure the `uploads` directory exists and has write permissions
+- Check that `UPLOAD_DIR` environment variable points to a valid directory
+- Verify disk space is available on the server
+- Check server logs for detailed error messages

+### "Download link not working"
+- Verify `NEXT_PUBLIC_BASE_URL` is set correctly in production
+- Check that the file still exists (files are deleted after retention period)
+- Ensure the API route `/api/files/download/[filename]` is accessible

 ### Still not working?
 - Check the server console logs for detailed error messages
 - Verify your email provider allows SMTP access
 - Some email providers require you to enable "Less secure app access" (not recommended - use App Passwords instead)
+- For file issues, check file permissions and disk space